bderusha/code-with-engineering-playbook/docs/automated-testing/e2e-testing/README.md

 Run tests in parallel or on a Selenium Grid with built-in Selenium WebDriver.
 Ranorex Studio integrates with your CI/CD process to shorten your release cycles without sacrificing quality.

-**Ranorex Studio** tests also integrate with Azure DevOps (AzDO), which can be run as part of a build pipeline in AzDO.
+**Ranorex Studio** tests also integrate with Azure DevOps (AzDO), and can be run as part of a build pipeline in AzDO.

 [Ranorex Studio Website](https://www.ranorex.com/free-trial)